debanjanbasu/blog/README.md

 # blog
 The mysteries of tech from down under 😜

-# To clone the submodules, aka theme
+# To clone the HUGO modules, aka theme
-git submodule update --init --recursive
+hugo mod init

-# To update the theme
+# To update the theme / module
-git submodule update --remote --merge
+hugo mod get -u